daandejongen/hysteresis_paper/README.md

+# Detecting hysteresis in psychological processes with the hysteretic threshold autoregressive (HysTAR) model

-Repository with all materials to produce the paper ``Detecting hysteresis in psychological processes with the hysteretic threshold autoregressive (HysTAR) model''.
+Repository with all materials to produce the paper "Detecting hysteresis in psychological processes with the hysteretic threshold autoregressive (HysTAR) model".